CBIIT/bento-mdf/README.md

 by a [JSONSchema](https://json-schema.org/understanding-json-schema/)
 [schema](./schema/mdf-schema.yaml):

-* Special key names are capitalized; these are essentially MDF directives.
+* Special key names are capitalized; these are essentially MDF directives;

 * Custom names, such as names of nodes and properties, are all lower case, with underscores replacing any spaces ("snakecase");